Graduate Degrees and Programs

 - Spanish, M.A.

 Graduate programs at the university are designed to serve a variety of needs.
 Some students pursue an advanced degree or a credential program in a professional area to enhance their career mobility; others, to expand their knowledge and understanding and to pursue research in a chosen discipline.
-The university provides for the part-time as well as the full-time student, by offering appropriate course work and research opportunities during the day, late afternoon and evening throughout the calendar year.
+The university welcomes both the part-time and full-time student.
+Some programs are available in hybrid or online format.
 Detailed requirements of each program are listed by department and/or degree in the Graduate Degrees section of this bulletin.